Small Business SEO: Ranking Your Business on Top of Google

 Did you know you can have your website show up in the map and in the search results below?
 That means you have a double chance of getting clicks on your website and gaining customers.

-You can set up your location on your Google My Business account.
+You can set up your location on your Google Business Profile ( GBP ).
 Google will need to verify some information with you like opening and closing hours, type of business, proof of location, etc.

 The process is relatively simple and well worth it.